rails/rails/guides/source/classic_to_zeitwerk_howto.md

 Check Zeitwerk Compliance in the Test Suite
 -------------------------------------------

 The task `zeitwerk:check` is handy while migrating.
 Once the project is compliant, it is recommended to automate this check.
-In order to do so, it is enough to eager load the application, which is all the task does, indeed.
+In order to do so, it is enough to eager load the application, which is all `zeitwerk:check` does, indeed.

 ### Continuous Integration